 \begin{thmc} Let $f:X\rar Y$ be a map of pointed connected spaces and $p:E\rar B$ be a homotopy principal fibration of connected spaces.
 If $L_{\Sigma f}$ is the localization functor by $\Sigma f :\Sigma X\rar \Sigma Y$, then ${L_{\Sigma f}(p)}:L_{\Sigma f}E{\lrar} L_{\Sigma f} B$ is a homotopy principal fibration. \end{thmc}

 \begin{rem} In what follows, we use $L$ to denote an arbitrary HM functor.
 The notation $L$ reflects the special case of localization by a map. \end{rem}

-We would like to refer the reader to a related work, \cite{FH}, on homotopy (co-)normal structures in a category with a class of weak equivalences and some additional structure, called twisted homotopical category.
+We would like to refer the reader to related work, \cite{FH}, on homotopy (co-)normal structures in a category with a class of weak equivalences and some additional structure, called a twisted homotopical category.